Here is a breakdown of major shareholders in Kite Realty Group Trust (NYSE: KRG)

-Kite Realty Group Trust (NYSE: KRG) is -14.28% lower on its value in year-to-date trading and has touched a low of $16.42 and a high of $23.35 in the current 52-week trading range.
+Kite Realty Group Trust (NYSE: KRG) is -9.73% lower on its value in year-to-date trading and has touched a low of $16.42 and a high of $23.35 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The KRG stock was last observed hovering at around $18.97 in the last trading session, with the day’s loss setting it -0.3% off its average median price target of $25.00 for the next 12 months.
-It is also 33.32% off the consensus price target high of $28.00 offered by 11 analysts, but current levels are 1.74% higher than the price target low of $19.00 for the same period.
+The KRG stock was last observed hovering at around $20.04 in the last trading session, with the day’s loss setting it -0.38% off its average median price target of $24.50 for the next 12 months.
+It is also 27.19% off the consensus price target high of $27.00 offered by 11 analysts, but current levels are -3.47% lower than the price target low of $19.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now